 In addition to these conventional nutrients, avocados offer a wide range of phytonutrients that are related to their unusual fat quality.
 Included in this category are the phytosterols (beta-sitosterol, campesterol, and stigmasterol) as well as their polyhydroxylated alcohols.
 The major carotenoid found in the pulp of avocado is chrysanthemaxanthin.
 Other carotenoids in the pulp include neoxanthin, transneoxanthin, neochrome, and several forms of lutein.
 As mentioned earlier, avocado is also an especially rich source of monounsaturated fatty acids, and in particular, oleic acid, which accounts for over 60% of the total fat found in this food.

-It would be wrong to conclude this nutritional support section without mentioning the improved absorption of carotenoids that can take place when very low-fat, carotenoid-rich food might otherwise be consumed in the absence of fat.
+It would be wrong to conclude this nutritional support section without mentioning the improved absorption of carotenoids that can take place when a very low-fat, carotenoid-rich food might otherwise be consumed in the absence of fat.
 As described earlier in our What's New and Beneficial section, many of our best foods for obtaining carotenoids—for example, sweet potatoes, carrots, and leafy greens—contain very little fat (less than 1 gram per serving).
-This absence of fat works against their absorption into the body, and the addition of a fat-containing food like avocado can change this situation pretty dramatically.
+This absence of fat works against carotenoid absorption into the body, and the addition of a fat-containing food like avocado can change this situation pretty dramatically.
 Anywhere from two to six times as much absorption of carotenoids has been found to occur in these very low-fat, high carotenoid dietary situations.
 In addition, the combination of carotenoid-rich, very low-fat foods like carrots with a high-fat food like avocado has been shown to improve conversion of specific carotenoids (most importantly, beta-carotene) into active vitamin A. We think about this avocado health benefit as another component of its broad-based nutritional support.

 Numerous studies have looked at the relationship between avocado consumption and blood fat levels, types of fat in the bloodstream, inflammatory risk in the cardiovascular system, and degree of cardiovascular protection against oxygen-based damage.
 The study results are consistent in showing benefits from avocado in all of these areas.
 Most of the benefits are associated with avocado consumption at least multiple times per week in amounts of approximately one cup.
 (Depending on the variety, one cup of avocado is approximately the same as the amount of pulp found in one small-to-medium sized avocado.
 Some studies also show benefits with smaller amounts of avocado in the 1/2-cup range.